 Quote Of The Day: from Clay Shirky’s ‘Cognitive Surplus’

-No Comments, Books, Ideas, Social Media, by Eric Jensen.“The dramatically reduced cost of public address, and the dramatically increased size of the population wired together, means that we can now turn massive aggregations of small contributions into things of lasting value.” –Clay Shirky, “Cognitive Surplus” p.
+March 30, 2011 Off“The dramatically reduced cost of public address, and the dramatically increased size of the population wired together, means that we can now turn massive aggregations of small contributions into things of lasting value.” -Clay Shirky, “Cognitive Surplus” p.
 161

 Social Media Marketing: Is This Really a Conversation?